What are the rarest skins in Fortnite?

 Four years after its 2018 release, the price of the Royale Bomber skin has significantly increased, as the bundle is in shorter supply.
 The skin is a must-have for casual fans and professionals, especially those who play Fortnite on a PlayStation console.

-Fortnite Rarest Skins: 6.
-Renegade Raider
+Fortnite Rarest Skins #7: Renegade Raider

-This skin has been around since the very beginning of Fortnite.
-Renegade Raider is so old that it predates the Battle Pass System.
+This particular rarest Fortnite skin has been around since the very beginning of the game.
+Renegade Raider is so old, that it predates the Battle Pass System.
 To obtain it, players had to reach level 20 and then go to the Item Shop, where this skin was purchasable for 1,200 V-Bucks.

 - Heard enough about skins?
 What about the Fortnite rarest emotes.

-Fortnite Rarest Skins: 4.
-Black Knight
+Fortnite Rarest Skins #4: Black Widow

-Fortnite Rarest Skins: 2.
-Honor Guard
+Fortnite Rarest Skins #2: Honor Guard

 - Do you own one or multiple of the rare skins on this list?
 You may want to take a look into how to see how much money you spent on Fortnite.

-Fortnite Rarest Skins: 1.
-Galaxy
+Fortnite Rarest Skins #1: Galaxy